Bringing AI into the enterprise

 Even as AI technologies move into common use, many enterprise decision makers remain baffled about what the different technologies actually do and how they can be integrated into their businesses.
 On the plus side, the technologies we thought were decades away seem to be showing up at our doorstep with increasing frequency.
 However, little effort has been made to clearly explain their value and genuine business utility.

-Kristian Hammond provides a practical framework for understanding your role in problem solving and decision making, focusing on how these technologies can be used, the requirements for doing so, and the expectations for their effectiveness.
-Rather than focusing on the technologies alone, this framework ensures that as you build, evaluate, and compare different systems, and you’ll understand and be able to articulate how they work and the resulting impact.
+Kristian Hammond provides a practical framework for understanding your role in problem solving and decision making, with an emphasis on how these technologies can be used, their requirements, and expectations for their effectiveness.
+This framework ensures that as you build, evaluate, and compare different systems, and you’ll understand these systems and be able to articulate how they work and their impacts.

-- An overview of the current AI ecosystem, focused on why the intelligent technologies of today are different than what we have seen in the past
+- An overview of the current AI ecosystem and why the intelligent technologies of today are different than what we’ve seen in the past

-- A deep dive into specific technologies from a functional perspective, which unpacks the requirements for each, and how to evaluate opportunities
+- A deep dive into specific technologies from a functional perspective, unpacking the requirements for each and how to evaluate opportunities

-- A look at how enterprises can develop a value-driven cognitive computing strategy, detailing how organizations can grow their skills and organization in parallel with the introduction of the technologies they are deploying and how to ramp into the solutions by defining a growth path that starts with definable tasks, well-understood technologies, and clear ROI
+- A look at how enterprises can develop a value-driven cognitive computing strategy, detailing how organizations can grow skills and organization in parallel with the introduction of the technologies they’re deploying and how to ramp into the solutions by defining a growth path that starts with definable tasks, well-understood technologies, and clear ROI

 - A process that results in the data awareness and skills needed to bring even the most sophisticated and complex technologies into play